openshift-labs/learn-katacoda/introduction/developing-with-odo/03-deploying-component-from-source-code.md

 Please use `odo push` command to create the component with source deployed
 ```

-With the component named and the the config file created, we can `push` Node.js source code from the current directory, `frontend`.
+With the component named and the the config file created, we can push the Node.js source code from the current directory:

 `odo push`{{execute}}

-You should see output similar to this:
+`odo push` should produce the following output:

 ```
 ✓  Checking component